grk04/grk04.github.io/README.md

 SUMMARY

-As a software engineer, I bring a wealth of experience in 4 years of software development & 3 years of testing, spanning cloud-computing platforms, payments, and enterprise products.
-Expertise in C, Java Spring, Oracle Cloud Security, SQL & Python.
+As a technology professional with over 3 years of software development experience & 4 years of QA management, I offer a rich blend of expertise in developing & improving quality of consumer-facing cloud & enterprise products alongside project planning, and stakeholder collaboration.
+I am excited about the opportunity to apply my former experiences along with my academic exposure as a new graduate student.

 EDUCATION

   Masters of Science in Information Management - Data Science (Sep 2023 – Jun 2024)
   University of Washington, Seattle, WA
-  Relevant Coursework: Predictive Modeling and Machine Learning, AI, Python Programming, System Design & Data structures
+  Relevant Coursework: Predictive Modeling and Machine Learning, AI, Python Programming, Principles of Product/Program Management, System Design & Data structures, Management & Strategic Leadership

 SKILLS